 In secret, Reed continued his plans to use the Bridge for his ultimate goal: Solve Everything.
 Every problem in the universe.
 He also began the Future Foundation, taking in some of the smartest young minds on Earth to assist and help him make the world a better place.

 He entered the Bridge and discovered something astonishing - himself.
 Dozens of alternate reality versions of himself had had the same idea, and they joined together as The Council.
-Their common goal and powers allowed them to hope from reality to reality and solve the problems of the multiverse.
+Their common goal and powers allowed them to hop from reality to reality and solve the problems of the multiverse.
 Reed was intrigued and assisted on many of their missions, from saving dying stars and growing planets of food for the hungry to defending planets from Galactus.

 Finally, the offer was made for him to join the team permanently.
 Unfortunately this meant that he would have to basically choose the Council or his family.
 Unlike the other versions of himself, he chose his family.
 But the entering of the bridge in the first place set off a chain of events that would threat Earth - and the entire multiverse.
 The Council had attracted the attention of the Mad Celestials and they would stop at nothing to destroy every last member of the Council.

-They managed to kill all be three members, who escaped to Reed's Earth, and were quick to betray it in order to defeat the Celestials.
+They managed to kill all but three members, who escaped to Reed's Earth, and were quick to betray it in order to defeat the Celestials.
 In the process, they allowed the Negative Zone to invade.
 At the same time, war was breaking out between the Universal Inhumans and the invading Kree Empire.
 The members of the Council used all of this to their advantage to wage further war between the City of the High Evolutionary and Old Atlantis.
 Reed even gathered some of his greatest adversaries to help him find a way to defeat himself... and the Celestials.
 Luckily, Reed's father Nathaniel had come from the future to assist.
 He said that no matter what, this event was inevitable.
 With the help of Doctor Doom and future versions of Franklin and Valeria, and even Galactus, plans came into place for the final attempt to stop the Celestials.
 Even with the super weapon the Council had created and Galactus, it seemed that the Celestials would win, until Franklin from the future arrived just in time to defeat them.
 Their plans to delay the Celestials until that time had worked.

 Reed would finally agree that the Bridge was not a good idea and agree to never attempt it again.
 He continued his work with the Future Foundation and began to help Franklin with his restored powers.